-The platform is super easy to use and has everything you need to create and sell your online course.
+The platform is super easy to use and has everything you need to create an online course.
+Not only that, but also to sell it.
 You can create unlimited courses, have as many students as you want, integrate Facebook Ads, customize your homepage, give out discount coupons, send email newsletters, and much more.

 Your students can pay in your local currency if you prefer and you don't have to give the platform a cut of your revenue, as there are no transaction fees.

-You can read more about the platform features here.
+You can read more about the platform's features here.

 But more than a platform, we want to give you all the information that you need to grow your online course business successfully.

 That’s why we have created the Course Creator Academy where you can find everything you need to become a successful online course creator all in one place for free.

 To get notified when new content is available here at the Academy, you can subscribe here to our weekly newsletter:

 If you are looking to ask any questions on online course creation, you can reach me here on my Facebook group:

 Ready to learn how to launch your first course on OnlineCourseHost.com?
 Here are the helpful guides for you to check out:

 - Best Online Course Platforms (Ultimate Guide)